schaermarc/blesimulator/README.md

 | Permission | **Nearby devices** (`BLUETOOTH_ADVERTISE`) | Granted at runtime on first Start.
 On Android 13+ the app also asks for notification permission for its foreground-service notice. |
 | Storage | ~6 MB | APK is ~5.6 MB. |

 No internet connection, account, or Google Play Services are required.
+Apple devices are not supported.

 ## Build